SpongePowered/SpongeDocs/source/plugin/offline-userplayer-data.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Most guides here give another example about how to use usernames instead of UUIDs.
-I don't recommend using usernames when it's not impossible to use UUIDs, but if you want to use usernames,
-you can just replace the following:
+If you want to use usernames instead of UUIDs, apply these replacements:

 * The name of the variable ``uuid`` with ``username`` or better ``lastKnownUsername``
 * The type ``UUID`` with ``String``